Jahanvi-Khambalkar-99/UMBC-DATA606-FALL2023-MONDAY/Khambalkar_Jahanvi/docs/proposal.md

 - **About Dataset**

     - The dataset is known as the "Online Retail" from the UCI Machine Learning Repository.
-This dataset provides transactional information for a UK-based online retail company that specializes in selling unique all-occasion gifts.
+It provides transactional information for a UK-based online retail company that specializes in selling unique all-occasion gifts.

 - **Data sources -** https://www.kaggle.com/datasets/carrie1/ecommerce-data